BitcoinDesign/Guide/guide/payments/coin-selection.md

 %}

 ### How it works
 A user chooses to send a payment to one of their contacts.
 They enter the amount of bitcoin they wish to send, select their transaction fee rate, and approve the outgoing payment request.
-During this process, their wallet selects which coins to use to fund the transaction’s inputs, making sure it can fulfill the payment request.
+During this process, their wallet **automatically** selects which coins to use to fund the transaction’s inputs, making sure it can fulfill the payment request.

 <div class="image-slide-gallery">